Bash script task

 Using task parameters

-Like project constants, task parameters can be used in the script content as environment variables prefixed with CTP_ (for CtFreak Task Parameter).
+Like project constants, task parameters can be used in the script content as environment variables prefixed with CTP_ (for CTFreak Task Parameter).

 Here’s an example using a text task parameter named FIRST_NAME: